 The dice rolls showed that they were a small group of outlaws, Catholic by confession, with no other men in their band.
 All those factors made it easier for Sir Richard to offer to take them into his service and for them to accept.

 Once we knew their background, finding out their names was simply a matter of rolling a ten-sided die to see whether each man had a biblical name, a saint’s name or some other name, and then dividing the alphabet into ten clusters of two or three letters to find the first letter of the name.
 As they were both named after saints I found a list of saints’ names and rolled the die again to find the exact name for each of them.
-Thus we discover they are called Patrick and Maynard.
+Thus we discover they are called Patrick, or Paddy, and Maynard.